-The Director will send out notices to all CPCs when 75% and 90% of the limits in Paragraphs 3 or 4 have been reached.
-The Director will send out a notice to all CPCs when the limits in Paragraphs 3 or 4 have been reached.
-CPCs shall take the necessary internal measures to avoid exceeding the limits established in Paragraphs 3 or 4.
+The Director will send out notices to all CPCs when 75% and 90% of the limits in Paragraphs 3, 4, or 5 have been reached.
+The Director will send out a notice to all CPCs when the limits in Paragraphs 3, 4 or 5 have been reached.
+CPCs shall take the necessary internal measures to avoid exceeding the limits established in Paragraphs 3, 4 or 5.

-By January 31 in 2019 and 2020, the Director shall notify all CPCs of the catch limit for 2019 and 2020 in accordance with Paragraphs 3 and 4 of this resolution and considering any over-harvest or under-harvest in accordance with Paragraphs 3 and 4 of Resolution C-18-02 [Amendment to Resolution C-16-08].
+By January 31,2021, the Director shall notify all CPCs of the catch limit for 2021 established Paragraphs 3, 4, and 5 of this resolution that considers any over-harvest or under-harvest in accordance with Paragraphs 6 and 7 of this Resolution and Paragraphs 3 and 4 of Resolution C-18-02 [Amendment to Resolution C-16-08].

-In 2019 and 2020, the IATTC Scientific Staff shall present an assessment to the Scientific Advisory Committee of the effectiveness of this resolution also taking into consideration the results of the ISC’s latest Pacific bluefin tuna stock assessment, harvest scenario projections performed by the ISC, and conservation and management measures for Pacific bluefin tuna adopted by the WCPFC.
-The Commission shall consider new management measures to apply beyond 2020 based on the results of the assessment.
+In 2021, the IATTC Scientific Staff shall present an assessment to the Scientific Advisory Committee of the effectiveness of this resolution also taking into consideration the results of the ISC’s latest Pacific bluefin tuna stock assessment, harvest scenario projections performed by the ISC, and conservation and management measures for Pacific bluefin tuna adopted by the WCPFC.
+The Commission shall consider new management measures to apply beyond 2021 based on the best available information, including the latest assessment, recruitment information, projections or other relevant information.

-Taking into consideration the outcomes of the Joint IATTC-WCPFC NC Working Group on Pacific bluefin tuna and meetings of the WCPFC, the Commission shall review this Resolution and consider revising the catch limits established in this resolution, taking into account the need for an equitable distribution of catch, during the 2019 Annual Meeting of the IATTC.
+Taking into consideration the outcomes of the Joint IATTC-WCPFC NC Working Group on Pacific bluefin tuna and meetings of the WCPFC, the Commission shall review this Resolution and consider revising the catch limits established in this resolution, taking into account the need for an equitable distribution of catch, during the 2021 Annual Meeting of the IATTC.